Become a Member of Our Network Today!

 Q. Do I have to register for an ABN, or GST or VAT or similar?

 We cannot give you tax advice here – it differs for each country and for each person’s situation.
 We do advise that you get a good Accountant and speak to them about what is required for you to operate.
 There are some things that will be necessary and others that aren’t.
-A Clayton’s Secretary is not responsible for your personal tax requirements and we will accept membership from anyone who applies, providing they meet our criteria (see at the top of this page).
+VA Directory is not responsible for your personal tax requirements and we will accept membership from anyone who applies, providing they meet our criteria (see at the top of this page).

 Q. How Should I Accept Payment?

 Generally, payment should be made to either by cash or cheque.
-It would be wise to ask new clients to pay on completion of work, but as you get to know the client, you could choose to invoice them at the end of each month, particularly if they become regular clients.
-On joining, we will give you information regarding merchant accounts.
+It would be wise to ask new clients to pay in advance on commencement of work but as you get to know the client, you could choose to invoice them at the end of each month, particularly if they become regular clients.

 We cannot guarantee any amount of calls will come your way.
 All calls are a direct response to our advertising both online and in printed materials.